Nicolae Ungureanu

+Nicolae Ungureanu (11 October 1956 – 28 August 2026) was a Romanian professional footballer who played as a left-back.
+Having started his career in 1973, he was known for making over fifty appearances for the Romania national football team from 1981 until 1989.
+Following his professional playing career, Ungureanu was a manager from 1993 until 2013.
+He was known for managing FC Caracal twice during his managerial career.

 Club career

 Early career

 Ungureanu, nicknamed "Roșu" (Red) because his face was turning red from physical effort, was born on 11 October 1956 in Craiova, Romania.
 He began playing junior-level football in 1973 at CSȘ Craiova.
 He started playing senior-level football in 1975 at Divizia B club Electroputere Craiova.

 Universitatea Craiova

-In 1977 he went to play for Universitatea Craiova, making his Divizia A debut on 21 August under coach Constantin Deliu in 3–0 home win over Sportul Studențesc București.
+In 1977, Ungureanu went to play for Universitatea Craiova, making his Divizia A debut on 21 August under coach Constantin Deliu in 3–0 home win over Sportul Studențesc București.
 Ungureanu spent 10 seasons with Universitatea, being part of the "Craiova Maxima" generation that won two consecutive league titles in 1980 and 1981.
 In each season he played 34 matches and scored one goal under coaches Valentin Stănescu and Ion Oblemenco respectively.
 He also won the Cupa României three times, playing in all the finals, which were a victory against Olimpia Satu Mare and two wins over Politehnica Timișoara.

 Ungureanu played 43 games and scored one goal for "U" Craiova in European competitions.
-In the second round of the 1979–80 UEFA Cup he played in both legs of the 4–0 aggregate win over Leeds United, thus Universitatea became the first Romanian club that eliminated a team from England in European competitions.
+In the second round of the 1979–80 UEFA Cup he played in both legs of the 4–0 aggregate win over Leeds United, as Universitatea became the first Romanian club that eliminated a team from England in European competitions.
 Afterwards, they reached the quarter-finals of the 1981–82 European Cup after eliminating Olympiacos and Kjøbenhavns Boldklub, being eliminated with 3–1 on aggregate by Bayern Munich.
 He made nine appearances in the 1982–83 UEFA Cup campaign, with Ungureanu scoring once in a 3–1 win over Fiorentina, which helped them reach the semi-finals where they were eliminated by Benfica on the away goal rule after 1–1 on aggregate.
+Contributing six matches to the 1984–85 UEFA Cup run, he helped "U" navigate past Real Betis and Olympiacos before they ultimately fell to Željezničar in the round of 16.
 Ungureanu played in a 3–0 win over AS Monaco in the second leg of the first round of the 1985–86 European Cup Winners' Cup, after losing the first leg 2–0.
 However, they were eliminated in the following round by the eventual winners of the competition, Dynamo Kyiv.